mighty-gerbils/gerbil/doc/tutorial/proxy.md

 ## A SOCKS4 Proxy

 The [socks proxy](../../src/tutorial/proxy/socks-proxy.ss) listens to a local port and proxies connections using the SOCKS4 protocol.
-The implementation uses multiplexed I/O with the `:std/net/server` package, which hides the nonblocking nature of the `:std/os/socket` interface and utilizes high performance polling with low level host primitives like epoll.
+The implementation uses synchronous I/O with the `:std/net/socket` package, which hides the nonblocking nature of the `:std/os/socket` interface and can utilize custom i/o schedulers with a socket server (eg epoll in Linux).

 ### The main function